 This is the horoscope of a person that was born (as you can see in the second paragraph of figure 2) in the third year of the reign of the Roman Emperor Severus Alexander (this was the way they were identifying a particular year back then, on the base of the emperor ruling at the time).
 The individual was born in the sixteenth day of the Egyptian month “Choiak”, in the fifth hour of the night (five “nocturnal” hours after sunset that is).
 This puzzling date actually corresponds to the date December 14, 223 CE, at 9 pm.
-You can see the modern version (created by “Solar Fire Gold”) of this ancient horoscope below :
+You can see the modern version of this ancient horoscope (as created by the “Solar Fire Gold” software) below :

-If you watch closely, you will notice that some of the planets in figure 2 are in a different sign than the one given in the above modern horoscope (i.e. the Moon according to figure 2 is in Pisces but in the above modern horoscope is in Aquarius.
-Venus is in Sagittarius in figure 2 but in Scorpio in the modern horoscope – and Mars is ultimately not in Scorpio but in Sagittarius).
-Actually behind this controversy lies a short story.
+If you watch closely, you will notice that some of the planets in figure 2 are in a different sign than the one given in the above modern horoscope (i.e. the Moon according to figure 2 is in Pisces – but in the above modern horoscope is in Aquarius.
+Venus in figure 2 is located in Sagittarius but in Scorpio in the modern horoscope – and Mars is ultimately not in Scorpio but in Sagittarius).
+Actually behind this specific controversy lies an unteresting story.
 Or rather, three stories!

 We can say that the man for whom this horoscope was cast was not very happy with the first astrologer.
 Thus he eventually requested a second opinion from an apparently more competent astrologer.
-And today we are in the position to know that his choice was the proper one!
+And today we are in the position to know that his choice was absolutely right!

 Copyright: Thomas D. Gazis